itoshkov/itoshkov.github.io/git-tutorial.md

 a better solution.

 We can modify the commits, so they "know" which their parrent commit is.
 Let's add this in another file, called `.commit/info`.
-For `c2` it will look like
+For `c2` its content will look like
 this:

 ```